 Deciding on your product has a lot to do with the ecommerce business model you choose.

-If you go down the Print on Demand route, the products you choose will be whatever is available on the site you choose.
+If you decide to start an ecommerce business with Print on Demand, the products you choose will be whatever is available on the site you choose.

-If you dropship, your options are seemingly endless, but also limited to supplier availability, price, and most products early on will be non-customisable, so you’ll also be looking at quality, design, brand, etc.
+If, instead you choose to start an ecommerce business dropshipping, your options are seemingly endless, but also limited to supplier availability, price, and most products early on will be non-customisable, so you’ll also be looking at quality, design, brand, etc.

 If you decide to private label or manufacture, that’s a whole other ball game and I urge you to read my Amazon FBA post to find out more.

-Let’s explore how you would get started in each area and hone in on exactly what you’re going to sell;
+Let’s explore how you would start an ecommerce business in each area and hone in on exactly what you’re going to sell;